ONSdigital/csvcubed/external-docs/docs/quick-start/inspect.md

 > This step is optional.
-However, we recommend you to do this step as it allows you to easily validate the content in your CSV-Ws.
+However, we recommend you do this step as it allows you to easily validate the content in your CSV-Ws.

 This page is designed to help you inspect an existing CSV-W. It assumes that you have already [installed csvcubed](./installation.md), [designed your CSV input](./designing-csv.md) and [built your CSV-W](./build.md).